ethanda1/rateumndorms/README.md

 # RateMyUMNDorm

 Rate and review dorms at the University of Minnesota!
-Easily explore user-submitted reviews to make an informed decision about where you want to live.

 🔗 **Live Demo:** [RateMyUMNDorm](https://umndorms-427250c1fc5f.herokuapp.com)